 Rhinoplastic (nose job) techniques have made tremendous leaps forward over the past 10 to 20 years.
-With this in mind, cosmetic surgeons may sometimes be faced with patients who have had rhinoplasty a number of years ago and may now be noticing that, over time, their original rhinoplasty procedure may not be keeping the desired shape to the nose.
-In other cases, such patients may want to take advantage of new rhinoplasty innovations to better refine their nose.
-Dr. Vincent Marin has worked on a number of these patients, many of whom may have originally had a calvarial bone graft to construct their new nose.
+With this in mind, cosmetic surgeons may sometimes be faced with patients who have had rhinoplasty several years ago and may now be noticing that, over time, their original rhinoplasty procedure may not be keeping the desired shape to the nose.
+In other cases, such patients may want to take advantage of new rhinoplasty innovations to refine their nose better.
+Dr. Vincent Marin has worked on many of these patients, many of whom may have initially had a calvarial bone graft to construct their new nose.

 Calvarial Bone Graft Procedure

-A calvarial bone graft is an older procedure in which a portion of the outer skull is used to help rebuild the nose.
+A calvarial bone graft is an older procedure in which a portion of the outer skull helps rebuild the nose.
 This particular procedure has fallen out of favor because the graft may calcify, warp, or dissolve altogether over time.
-Although some of these issues may arise with the more popular rib or auricular (ear) cartilage used nowadays, it is much less frequent than with a calvarial bone graft.
+Although some of these issues may arise with the more popular rib or auricular (ear) cartilage used nowadays, it is much less frequent than a calvarial bone graft.

-A revision rhinoplasty procedure to correct for a calvarial bone graft that may have calcified, warped, or dissolved can be very tricky.
-In cases where the initial graft was done decades before, it may be extremely difficult (if not impossible) to remove the graft, particularly if it has calcified into the surrounding tissue.
+A revision rhinoplasty procedure to correct a calvarial bone graft that may have calcified, warped, or dissolved can be very tricky.
+In cases where the initial graft was done decades before, it may be challenging (if not impossible) to remove the graft, particularly if it has calcified into the surrounding tissue.
 If the original graft cannot be removed, it may have to be sanded down.
-A new graft from auricular or rib cartilage can then be placed over the calvarial graft in order to better shore up the nose.
+A new graft from auricular or rib cartilage can then be placed over the calvarial graft to better shore up the nose.

 This revision rhinoplasty is usually done under general anesthesia.
 It is difficult to estimate the amount of time necessary for the procedure, as each case is different, and Dr. Marin may not know how extensive the work will need to be until he gets a good look at the original graft.